TrshPnda/trshpnda.github.io/_posts/Dawn2.md

 Ncat: Connection refused.
 ```

 Cool even though we are crashing it with our scans - the server is being restarted periodically, and if this isn't the case thankfully we could always "revert" the box and try again.
-There's a lesson here somewhere about OPSEC and being careful when testing someone's stuff fortunately this is just pretend and besides it's not like they have a security team either ;D
+There's a lesson here somewhere about OPSEC and being careful when testing someone's stuff fortunately this is just pretend and besides like their website said it's not like they have a security team anyways ;D

 Let's restart our copy of the server with immunity and send our payload

 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-SEHtrigged.png)

 See where the instruction pointer is?
-Dead Giveaway for SEH (I'll explain what that is in a bit).
+Dead Giveaway for SEH (I'll explain it if you don't know that that is).
 And If we step through it.

 ![](https://raw.githubusercontent.com/TrshPnda/trshpnda.github.io/master/images/Dawn2-SEHChain.png)

 Yup, looks like a SEH overflow.
 We can see our unique string of *42346142* in both the EIP and the SEH Chain window.
 42346142 itself translates to Ba4B (accounting for endianess)

-But first let's talk a little about SEH, SEH or Structured Error Handling is essentially Microsoft's way of dealing with unexpected errors (such as crashes) unfortunately it is also vulnerable to overflows as well... but also unfortunately crafting a viable exploit is a little more involved, can't just use any old pointer address cause they usually doesn't point to anything viable at the time of the crash and **AFAIK** we're also going to need a "pop pop return" instruction for an exploit to be viable usually in order to properly hijack the execution flow.
+But first let's talk a little about SEH, SEH or Structured Error Handling is Microsoft's way of dealing with unexpected errors (such as crashes) unfortunately it is also vulnerable to overflows as well... but also unfortunately crafting a viable exploit is a little more involved usually because the registers doesn't point to anything viable at the time of the crash and **AFAIK** we're also going to need a "pop pop return" instruction for an exploit to properly hijack the execution flow because of that reason.
+Essentially you want to trick the error handling process into executing your code instead of displaying an error message and exiting gracefully... essentially.

 (Full Disclosure I just throw shit at shit, see what happens then google alot, so this topic is definitely worth exploring more in depth if binary exploitation is your thing)